Blog, Page 9

 The best way is to let your jeans air dry, hanging or laid flat.
 Avoid tumble dryers, as they can shrink and damage the fabric.
 Air drying helps your jeans keep their shape and strength.

-Refreshing the color
+Refreshing the colour

 Proper Care and Washing of Cashmere